nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Command History

-Use up/down arrow to navigate through command history.
-This is useful if the command you are going to type only differs slightly from a command you have previously typed.
+Use up/down arrow keys to navigate through command history.
+This is useful if the command you are going to type only differs slightly from a command you have previously typed, or if you would like to revisit your previous commands.

 --------------------------------------------------------------------------------------------------------------------